truthcoin/www.truthcoin.info/_posts/2017-11-02-uasf-contradiction.md

 A [PoW Change is a hard fork](/blog/forks-and-splits#the-counting-rule)[^n], which means that it is fundamentally an act of persuasion.
 Ie, it is an act of "governance" or "community organizing" or "politics", and not an act of "engineering" or "science".
 In a hard fork, we must persuade users to leave the old chain and join the new one.

-[n]: Bram Cohen [proposed a PoW change which he claims is a soft fork](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-March/013744.html).
+[^n]: Bram Cohen [proposed a PoW change which he claims is a soft fork](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-March/013744.html).
 However, he admits that making sure that the fork remains soft into the future "...is an interesting problem which I'm not sure how to do off the top of my head".
 Moreover, his solution requires at least one or two months to take effect, since the original difficulty cannot fall by more than a factor of four.
 I actually don't think his proposal will work, because if there is a dispute over which chain is "longer", un-upgraded nodes will

 But one of these things is much more persuasive than the other, if you ask me: